kaycebasques/pigweedai/src/sphinx/ask_palm.rst

            if ('error' in json) {
                window.palmweed.send.disabled = false;
                console.log(json.error);
-               const errorMessage = '(This is an error message from Palmweed prototype. ' + 'This is not a message from PaLM. ' + 'Some kind of error happened in the Palmweed code. ' + 'Sorry about that.
+               const errorMessage = '(This is an error message from the Palmweed code. ' + 'This is NOT a message from PaLM, the LLM. ' + 'Some kind of error happened in the Palmweed code. ' + 'Sorry about that.
 Please try again.)';
                window.palmweed.renderMessage(errorMessage, false)